sqlkata/querybuilder/README.md

     .Where(x => x.MaxSpeed > 120 || x.IsSportCar);
 ```

-But if in some conditions you wont need to include sports cars, you have to parametrize this condition.
+But if in some conditions you wont need to include sports cars, you have to parameterize this condition.

 ```cs
 bool withSportCars = Config.Get("cars.include.sports");